microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAttributeSet.md

 ## PARAMETERS

 ### -Description
-Description for the attribute set.
+Description of the attribute set, up to 128 Unicode characters.
+This can be changed later.

 ```yaml
 Type: System.String